 Health insurance will often cover the cost of Breast Reduction if the procedure is deemed to be a medical necessity.
 Ask your insurance company if it has any eligibility requirements, such as a specific amount of breast tissue that has to be removed, and what documentation is required, such as a letter from your surgeon.

 Breast Reduction Consultation

-If you decide that you might benefit from a breast reduction, the first step is to locate a qualified plastic surgeon and schedule a consultation.
-During this meeting, you will be examined by the doctor and discuss your options in detail.
-Be sure to ask any questions that you have and openly discuss your expectations for the procedure.
+If you are considering Breast Reduction, the first step is to schedule a consultation with a plastic surgeon.
+During your consultation, the surgeon will examine your case and discuss your options in detail.
+Be sure to ask any questions you have about Breast Reduction and your expectations for the procedure.

 The surgeon will examine your breasts and note their size, shape and the degree of sagging.
 He or she will also assess the characteristics of your skin and any other physical factors that could affect the surgery procedure.
 Your breasts will probably be photographed to provide a basis of comparison for your post-surgery result and possibly to provide documentation for an insurance claim.

 Much of the discussion will be about your goals and expectations for the new size and shape of your breasts.
 The surgeon should fully address all of your questions and offer advice on how to achieve your desired results.
 He or she should give you the full details of the procedure, including the technique that will be used and where the nipple will be positioned.
 You should also cover costs and financing, risks, possible complications and the details of the recovery process.
 Be sure to ask for before and after photos of some of the surgeon's recent Breast Reduction patients.

 Be prepared to discuss your overall health and medical history.
 Bring a list of all of your current medications — prescription, over-the-counter and herbal — and any vitamins that you take.
 Also remember to bring a list of previous surgeries.